A Well-Lived Life 2 - Book 4 - Elyse

 “And your relationship with Ms. Clarke?”

-“We have an intimate relationship, known to my wife.”
+“We have an intimate relationship known to my wife.”

 “And...”

 “No, Mrs. Danforth,” Gwen said.
-“This is about the welfare of the children, not your personal moral outrage over Mr. Adams relationship with these women.
+“This is about the welfare of the children, not your personal moral outrage over Mr. Adams’ relationship with these women.
 Move on.”

 “I’m entitled to ask any question I find relevant to the welfare of the children.”

 “You also need to justify the relevance.
 Again, your personal moral objections do not apply.
 Unmarried couples have children all the time.
 You saw the home.
 There is nothing dangerous.
 There is more than sufficient nourishing food.
 Each child has their own bed.
-There are no signs of any abuse and all of the children are healthy.
+There are no signs of any abuse, and all the children are healthy.
 The parents of the children are living in a voluntary relationship with each other.
 There is more than sufficient income in the home to support the children without any state aid.
 There is a full-time nanny.

 “We know that false claims were made to your agency.
 We can actually prove that.
 Despite that, I presented my clients for interviews because there is nothing to hide.
-If you wish, we can make this adversarial and I will subpoena the person who made the claim and we will ask for sanctions against the agency and you personally.
-I’ll ask you again, will you confine your questions to the health and safety of the children?”
+If you wish, we can make this adversarial, and I will subpoena the person who made the claim, and we will ask for sanctions against the agency and you personally.
+I’ll ask you again: will you confine your questions to the health and safety of the children?”

 “I have the power to take the children under an emergency order.”

 “Yes, if you swear a complaint that the children are in imminent danger.
-But you know this to be false.
+But you know that to be false.
 That would make it perjury.
 I believe this investigation is over.
 If you need any further information, you may speak to me.
 My clients will not speak to you without a subpoena.
 Now, good day.”

 “If you leave, I’ll sign the order.”

-“Go on then, sign it,” Gwen said taking out her cellular telephone.
+“Go on then, sign it,” Gwen said, taking out her cellular telephone.

 She dialed, “The chambers of Judge O’Malley, please.
 This is attorney Gwen Meyer with an urgent call for an emergency order of protection.
 No, it can’t wait even one minute.
 Yes, I’ll hold.”